Windows 7 Forums Search

 Windows XP Mode - Install and Setup

-How to Install and Setup Virtual Windows XP Mode in Windows 7
+How to Install and Setup Windows XP Mode in Windows 7

-How to Install and Setup Virtual Windows XP Mode in Windows 7
+How to Install and Setup Windows XP Mode in Windows 7

 Information

-Windows XP Mode for Windows 7 makes it easy to install and run your applications for Windows XP 32-bit directly from your Windows 7 32-bit or 64-bit based PC.
+Windows XP Mode for Windows 7 makes it easy to install and run your applications for 32-bit Windows XP directly from your Windows 7 32-bit or 64-bit based PC.
 It utilizes virtualization technology such as Windows Virtual PC to provide a Virtual Windows XP environment for Windows 7.
-Windows XP Mode provides Windows 7 Professional, Windows 7 Ultimate and Windows 7 Enterprise users the flexibility to run many older productivity applications in a virtual Windows XP environment on a Windows 7-based PC.
+Windows XP Mode provides only Windows 7 Professional, Ultimate, or Enterprise users the flexibility to run many older productivity applications in a virtual Windows XP environment on a Windows 7-based PC.

 Note